contactopensource/contactopensource/api/event/index.md

 * recurring: boolean - example: true means the event is recurring

-* recurring_desecription: text - example: This event happens every Saturday at noon in New York City
+* recurring_description: text - example: This event happens every Saturday at noon in New York City